-Information regarding our Board of Directors is set forth below.
+The names of our directors, together with information regarding their year of birth, the year each director first became one of our directors, principal occupations and other board memberships, including those in any company with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or any company registered as an investment company under the 1940 Act, are shown below.
 We have divided the directors into two groups - independent directors and interested directors.
 Interested directors are "interested persons" of SSIC as defined in Section 2(a)(19) of the 1940 Act.

-The address for each director is c/o Silver Spike Investment Corp., 660 Madison Avenue, Suite 1600, New York, NY 10065.
+The address for each director is c/o Silver Spike Investment Corp., 660 Madison Avenue, New York, NY 10065.